dmd-program/dmd-100/topics/language.md

 # Language
 ## Background

 Language is a technology that allows people and things to communicate in a reliable and repeatable fashion.
 In the book, *The Axemaker's Gift*, detailed accounts are given of it's invention and use throughout history.
 All of modern society, for better or worse, is made possible in part by language's continued development and application.

-There is no one way to discuss language because fields in science, applied science, art, and liberal arts have different ways of describing its use, application, and components.
-That is why this description is a combination of ideas drawn from various interpretations and applications of this technology.
+The fields of science, applied sciences, art, and liberal arts have different ways of describing the use of language, its application, and it's components.

 ## Metalanguage
 Language is powerful because it allows humans and non-humans alike to liberate or oppress, create or destroy, incite or quell, enlighten or obscure.
 The standard parts that comprise a language can be considered to be a metalanguage; abstract concepts that construct the language in question.
 Many different languages can be created from a metalanguage.